 Sometimes when product management writes use cases or other product requirement documents, the content is in the language of the domain they are working in.
 An accounting system might talk about requirements in terms that are familiar to the product owners, which is accounting terminology.
-However, most engineers aren’t accountants.
+However, most engineers and designers aren’t accountants.
 Unfamiliar jargon and technical terms create confusion, and confusion leads to features that don’t meet the initial requirements.

 That’s where user stories come in.

 User stories are written in plain English so both the product owners and engineers understand what is being achieved.
 They are the glue that binds high-level product requirements to wireframes.
-Every member of the three legged stool — Product Management, Design, and Engineering — can relate to the user story and agree about what it means.
-The stories can also be used to write test cases, because they contain an achievable goal.
+Every member of the three-legged stool — Product Management, Design, and Engineering — can relate to the user story and agree about what it means.
+The stories can also be used to write test cases because they contain an achievable goal.

 Drive user research

 During the requirements process, personas and user research are sometimes forgotten while writing the use cases.
 Or the personas are so buried in the requirements they are hard to find.

 As documentation grows, we lose the users in the forest as we document the trees.

 User stories do the opposite: users are incorporated right into the requirements so all parties know exactly who they are designing for.
 It’s usually within the first three words of a user story: As an actor, role, or persona.
 It might be all users in the system — for example, sign-in is used by every user that interacts with the system.
 Or it might a single role: a database administrator might be the only role that users a feature.

 The user story is tied to a persona, actor or role using the system, which should force upfront research.
 That means more work at the beginning (that you should be doing anyway), but results in less work overall.